kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

                   pred = quant_model(input_batch)
                   f_out.create_dataset(sample_name, data=pred.detach())

-   7. Once the test samples are passed through, the model can finally be exported to ``.xmodel`` format for the further deployment:
+   8. Once the model performs inference in the test mode, the quantizer can export it to the ``.xmodel`` format for the further deployment:

       .. code-block:: python3